 Confidence / Speculation

-In essence, liquidity and purchasability in digital and crypto economies encapsulates the complex interplay between immediate financial convertibility, speculative confidence, and the intrinsic utility of digital assets.
+In essence, the market value and prices in digital and crypto economies encapsulates the complex interplay between player input, immediate financial convertibility, speculative confidence, and the intrinsic utility of digital assets.
 The market’s perception of these factors collectively determines the liquidity and value of digital tokens, influencing investment decisions and the broader acceptance and use of cryptocurrencies and in-game assets.

 Example Economy Analysis #1: Brawl Stars

-I’m going to use Brawl Stars as an example.
+Let’s cover a variety of examples, from games to NFTs, to real world economies.
+The first is the mobile game Brawl Stars.
 It embodies the same concepts: labor time, skill leverage, and luck.
 In the game, playing constitutes labor—you need to log in daily, complete the daily quests, and you’ll accumulate coins, tokens, and various resources.

 Skill leverage comes into play with levels and power-ups, allowing your characters, or brawlers, to level up and gain special abilities.
 This enhances your chances of winning and, consequently, allows you to gather resources more efficiently.
 Player skill is also crucial; if you’re more experienced or even an eSports champion, you can win your games more swiftly and amass a significant amount of resources within an hour.
 Then, there’s the luck factor, which is critical to consider for any project.
 How significant is luck in this formula?

 In some instances, like in a casino, luck is nearly everything—you need to perform the labor of sitting there, inserting coins, and pulling the lever.
 Although some believe there’s a strategy in how fast or slow, or whether the machine is hot or cold, ultimately, luck dominates the outcome.
 There are games where acquiring the most powerful unit or a basic one is purely down to luck, rendering labor and skill almost moot.
-Typically, a game will incorporate a significant luck factor if, on average, players are quite unlucky, forcing them to spend money to ‘be lucky’ and thus guarantee value.
+Typically, a game will incorporate a significant luck factor in their monetization strategies, forcing players to spend continuous money to “be lucky” and thus guarantee value.

 Brawl Stars introduces loot boxes as mystery journeys, a concept increasingly regulated.
 In the Netherlands, for example, loot boxes are banned due to their resemblance to gambling.
 This has led to a shift from mystery box designs to fixed outcome designs, ensuring players know what they’re getting for their money or effort, thus avoiding the pitfalls of gambling psychology.
 This shift aims to make the outcome predictable.
 If you’re spending money or resources, you should know what you’ll receive in return.
-Despite some complaints that this reduces fun and excitement, it’s a necessary measure to prevent gambling addictions, especially among younger players.
+Consequently, many people also complain that this reduces fun and excitement in the experience, as Core Drive 7: Unpredictability & Curiosity (within the Octalysis Framework) is a Right Brain (Intrinsic) Black Hat Core Drive, which means that even though we feel out of control, our brains enjoy the experience.

 In advising clients, I discuss strategies to navigate or even future-proof against lottery or mystery box compliance controversies.
 One approach is to offer something akin to exchange credits, ensuring actions always yield a known reward.
 This system still incorporates randomness in what rewards are available for purchase with the credits, but because actions guarantee some form of credit, it doesn’t feel like gambling.

-Many games allow you to buy tokens or gems as their primary revenue model.
+Many games like Brawl Stars allow you to buy tokens or gems as their primary revenue model.
 This approach sustains the team of engineers, designers, and artists behind the game.
-However, these games typically don’t offer liquidity; you can’t sell these tokens for real money.
+However, these games typically don’t offer liquidity; you can’t sell these in-game resources for real money.
 This model ensures that if players desire specific in-game items or characters, they transact directly with the company, not other players, ensuring cash flow remains with the company.

 Example Economy Analysis #2: Axie Infinity

-While conducting this analysis, I was surprised to find that third-party credibility is still relatively rare in Axie Infinity.
-The game features ‘Axies,’ which are small monsters that players collect.
+The game features “Axies,” which are small monsters that players collect.
 Additionally, there are two types of tokens: SLP (Small Love Potions), which enable you to breed your Axies, and AXS (Axie Infinity Shards), which serve as governance tokens, allowing players to vote on the platform’s evolution.

-However, the promise of Web3 includes ecosystem utility—where characters or assets from one game can be used or recognized in others, provided they share the same blockchain.
-This concept extends to world utility, where having a high-level Axie might grant you access to real-world events or discounts, although this remains largely theoretical in the context of Axie Infinity.
+However, the promise of Web3 includes a possibility of Ecosystem Utility (Type II) — where characters or assets from one game can be used or recognized in others, provided they share the same blockchain.
+They could potentially extend to World Utility (Type III) too, where having a high-level Axie might grant you access to real-world events or discounts, although this remains largely theoretical in the context of Axie Infinity.

 Example Economy Analysis #3: Step’N

-Then we have something like Step’N, which is akin to a move-to-earn concept.
-I believe they coined the term “move to earn.”
+Then we have something like Step’N, which pioneered the move-to-earn concept.
 It’s essentially an exercise app where you first have to spend a significant amount of money in Solana, another cryptocurrency, to purchase these virtual shoes on your phone.
-Each shoe has different characteristics; some are better suited for running, while others are for walking.
+Each shoe has different characteristics; some are better suited for running, while others are for walking (which enables Core Drive 3: Empowerment of Creativity & Feedback in the Octalysis Framework).
 They detect your walking speed, and as you run or walk, you generate resources like GMT and GST.
-Since GMT and GST have an open market value, you can sell them, providing liquidity in the market.
-This move-to-earn mechanism allows you to earn money as you exercise.
+Since GMT and GST have an open market value, you can sell them, providing Liquidity to the Economy.
+In essence, this move-to-earn mechanism allows you to earn money as you exercise.

 Many people wonder where the money comes from in move-to-earn.
-Step’N, the company, doesn’t directly pay you; rather, it creates GST or GMT out of thin air, and there’s a marketplace where other users will pay you cash for these tokens.
-This setup is fascinating, but one striking difference between Step’N and Axie Infinity is that Step’N offers real utility—exercise and fitness—which Axie Infinity lacks.
+Step’N, the company, doesn’t directly pay you; rather, it creates GST or GMT out of thin air, and there’s a marketplace where other users will pay you near-fiat money for these tokens.
+This setup is fascinating, but one striking difference between Step’N and Axie Infinity is that Step’N offers World Utility (Type III) —exercise and fitness — which Axie Infinity lacks.
 I have a friend who, realizing he hadn’t completed his daily Step’N jog at 1 a.m., would get out of bed to jog for 20 minutes just to earn resources.
-At a conference, he even excused himself to run because his energy bar had maxed out.
+When I was chatting with him at a conference, he even excused himself to run because his energy bar in Step’N had maxed out.

 Even when the market is down, and GMT or GST’s value is low, users are still content because they’re getting healthier, which some argue is worth more than the money spent on the app.
 Thus, Step’N is arguably stickier than Axie Infinity because of this inherent real-world utility.
 Despite not being as “fun” or “exciting” as Axie Infinity and lacking certain game mechanics, Step’N offers tangible benefits in terms of health and fitness.
-So, even if the liquidity or profitability drops, users still receive genuine value from using the app.
+So, even if the liquidity or profitability drops, users still receive genuine value from using the app through World Utility (Type III).

 Example Economy Analysis #4: Starbucks Odessey

 Starbucks Odyssey presents an intriguing concept, steering clear of directly using the term NFT, which I believe is a strategic move given the current sentiment toward digital assets.
-They’ve opted to term these as “journey stamps,” akin to digital assets, adding a gamified layer to the coffee-drinking experience.
-While still in beta and not fully accessible everywhere—I’m in Taiwan and can’t use it—the premise is straightforward: complete “journeys,” which often involve consuming a lot of coffee or learning about it, to earn journey stamps, Starbucks’ version of NFTs.
-These stamps are tradable, providing a means of exchange within the game for perks like free coffee.
+They’ve opted to term these as “journey stamps” and “digital assets,” adding a gamified layer to the coffee-drinking experience.
+While not fully accessible everywhere, the premise is straightforward: complete “journeys” by consuming a lot of coffee or learning about it, and earn journey stamps, which is Starbucks’ version of NFTs.
+These stamps are tradable, providing a means of Exchangeability within the game.

-The engagement required involves drinking copious amounts of coffee—labeled here as engaging with coffee—which is essentially the ‘labor’ input.
-Interestingly, the coffee itself isn’t the resource but rather the stamps you collect by engaging with various activities, such as learning about coffee.
+The engagement required involves “engaging with coffee” which is basically drinking lots of it, and that becomes the “Labor” input.
+The coffee itself isn’t the resource but rather the Stamps you collect by engaging with various activities, such as learning about coffee.

-It appears you can directly purchase these stamps from Starbucks, and possibly from other users, allowing for a more straightforward acquisition route beyond just engaging with coffee-related activities.
-As far as I can discern, there isn’t a skill leverage or luck factor incorporated into their system, making it a unique model that doesn’t rely on these typical gaming mechanics for user engagement or resource distribution.
+It appears you can directly purchase these stamps from Starbucks, and seemingly from other users, allowing for a more straightforward acquisition route beyond just engaging with coffee-related activities.
+As far as I can discern, there isn’t a Skill Leverage or Luck Factor incorporated into their system, making it a simple model that doesn’t rely on these typical gaming mechanics for user engagement or resource distribution.

-Trading stamps with others is a key feature, though the platform seems to lack a distinct platform or ecosystem utility beyond the immediate benefits offered, such as free coffee, donations towards fighting hunger, and educational classes about coffee.
+Stamps could yield immediate benefits such as free coffee, donations towards fighting hunger, and educational classes about coffee.
 Starbucks positions Odyssey not as a game but as an enhanced loyalty program utilizing digital stamps and collectibles that resonate with the drink-to-earn model, encouraging users to engage in activities they likely already enjoy—drinking coffee—while offering additional rewards.

 Example Economy Analysis #5: Octalysis Prime

 Octalysis Prime’s ecosystem is focused more on engagement with content rather than monetization through user spending.
-The platform does not currently permit users to sell their ‘Geomancer’ child coins or similar assets, creating a more contained ecosystem centered around content engagement.
-This approach was decided early on, preferring a model akin to a gym membership where users pay a monthly fee to access, learn, grow, and play as they wish, rather than pursuing a free-to-play model that could potentially lead to users spending thousands.
+The platform does not currently permit users to sell their “Geomons,” Chou Coins, or similar assets, creating a more contained ecosystem centered around content engagement.
+This approach was decided early on, preferring a model akin to a gym membership where users pay a monthly fee to access, learn, grow, and play as they wish, rather than pursuing a Pay-to-Win model that could potentially lead to users spending thousands.

-The engagement (“labor”) involves watching videos, taking on challenges with your gamification knowledge, and similar activities.
-The system includes skill leverage through various power-ups associated with different status levels and items that provide boosts.
-Knowledge is crucial; lacking it means your ‘Geomancer’ might escape or you might fail challenges, losing many ‘Geomancers’ due to insufficient knowledge.
-Luck plays a role but is considered relatively low in impact.
-Daily chests offer somewhat consistent rewards, and while the Hydra cave challenge’s difficulty varies, the luck factor in encountering mystical or legendary ‘Geomancers’ is minimal.
+The engagement (“Labor”) involves watching videos, taking on challenges with your gamification knowledge, and similar activities.
+The system includes Skill Leverage through various power-ups associated with different status levels and items that provide boosts.
+Knowledge is crucial; lacking it means your Geomons might escape from your collection.
+Luck plays a role but is considered relatively low in impact, besides being lucky and stumbling upon Legendary Geomons (only a 0.5% chance of getting it).

-Tradability is not featured in Octalysis Prime; you can’t trade resources like child points for ‘Geomancers’ with other players.
-This decision stems not only from a desire to maintain a direct relationship between the company and its users but also due to the challenges in balancing such a trading system.
-Allowing unrestricted trading could disrupt the journey’s economy, making the experience less rewarding.
+Tradability is not featured in Octalysis Prime; you can’t trade resources like Chou Coins or Geomons with other players.
+This decision was for balancing the experience economy.
+Allowing unrestricted trading could disrupt the journey, making the experience less rewarding.

 Example Economy Analysis #6: Metablox

-Metablox introduces a novel concept where users can submit memories to make their blocks more valuable.
-These blocks represent real-world land, and as memories are added, they level up, generating more Metablox coin and rent.
-This process requires skill leverage, as the quality of submitted memories can influence the block’s value.
-The luck factor is evident in the tier system for blocks, affecting the amount of meta rent received daily.
+Metablox.co introduces a novel concept where users can submit memories to make their “Blox” more valuable.
+These blocks represent real-world land, and as memories are added, they level up, generating more Metablox Coins and MetaRent.
+This process requires Skill Leverage, as the quality of submitted memories can influence the Blox’s value.
+The Luck Factor is evident in the Tier System for Blox, affecting the amount of MetaRent received daily.

-Metablox is exploring ways to enhance tradability and profitability, considering mechanisms like mystery chests that could offer free NFTs or additional blocks credit.
-The focus is on increasing both platform utility and ecosystem utility, with efforts to collaborate with other Web3 projects to increase the value and utility of Metablox and its assets.
+Metablox.co is exploring ways to enhance tradability and profitability, considering mechanisms like mystery chests that could offer free NFTs or additional Blox Credit for free NFTs.
+The focus is on increasing both Platform Utility and Ecosystem Utility, with efforts to collaborate with other Web3 projects to increase the value and utility of Metablox and its assets.
 The ultimate goal is to preserve important memories on the blockchain for humanity, akin to a digital museum, appealing to users who value the preservation of memories over the speculative aspects of the platform.

 Example Economy Analysis #7: US Economy

-Purchasibility, or the introduction of external funds into the economy—perhaps through exports—allows for the inflow of outside money in exchange for domestic goods or services.
-Another avenue for adding value without direct labor is through investment, where money is injected into the economy to foster growth.
+Purchasibility, or the introduction of external funds into the economy (perhaps through exports) allows for the inflow of outside money in exchange for domestic goods or services.
+Another avenue for adding value without direct labor is through foreign investment, where money is injected into the economy to foster growth.

-Credibility in the economy is high, allowing for the exchange of various assets such as cash, gold, crypto, and securities.
-These transactions can be seen as trading in-game resources within the economic “game.”
+Tradeability in the economy is high, allowing for the exchange of various assets such as cash, gold, crypto, and securities.
+These transactions can be seen as trading in-game resources within the game economy.

-Platform utility encompasses tools that facilitate participation in economic growth, including computers, cars, clothing, and training.
-These tools provide skill leverage, similar to how education equips individuals with knowledge and skills to perform better in the economy.
+Platform Utility are obtained with tools that facilitate participation in economic growth, including computers, cars, clothing, and training.
+These tools provide Skill Leverage, similar to how education equips individuals with knowledge and skills to perform better in the economy.

 Conclusion: Economy/Tokenomic Design Framework